-Many people may notice changes in their nails as an early warning sign of psoriatic arthritis or damage to the joints.
+Many people may notice changes in their nails as an early symptom of PsA.
+Changes can affect any part of the nail structure and areas surrounding the fingers, including:

-- the visible part of the nail that doctor call the nail plate
+- the visible part of the nail, which doctors call the nail plate

 - the nail bed, which is the skin beneath the nail